 A few years ago, Dry cleaning was one of the most sought after line of business.
 The worldwide increasing number of wool products led to this ‘than’ very lucrative business.
 However, what the dry cleaning guys didn’t realise was the fact that they were not merely in the dry cleaning business but were in the business of apparels.
 As new fabrics arrived, the market share of wool products started going down.
 Synthetic fibres started gaining more popularity and thereby dry cleaning business suffered.

 Marketing Myopia in Consumer Durables

 Though not as evident as the cases described earlier in this article, there is a high probability of consumer durable running on electricity to face obsolescence.

-The electric goods came into picture at the cost of traditional fuel driven appliances e.g. wax candles, kerosene lights etc- Consumers found ease with electric utilities which can directly be plugged and switched on.
-However, if we see from a different lens, it is very much possible that the next wave of products do away with any electricity plugged in and might have there own sustainable fuel cells which keep them running. e.g. Imagine a smartphone which never needs to be charged.
-The best way to handle such obsolesce would be to plan the obsolesce and introduce newer technologies and hand hold the market share from one technology to another.
+The electric goods came into the picture at the cost of traditional fuel-driven appliances e.g. wax candles, kerosene lights etc- Consumers found ease with electric utilities which can directly be plugged and switched on.
+However, if we see from a different lens, it is very much possible that the next wave of products do away with any electricity plugged in and might have there owned sustainable fuel cells which keep them running. e.g. Imagine a smartphone which never needs to be charged.
+The best way to handle such obsolesce would be to plan the obsolesce and introduce newer technologies and handhold the market share from one technology to another.

 Marketing Myopia in Retail Stores

 Supermarkets came into the picture because of convenience.
-Instead of wandering around different stores for goods, people started to flock to super markets to get everything under one roof.
-Similarly, the consumer doesn’t mind buying the product from a online shop as long as it delivers as per their time and have the product range that they are looking for.
+Instead of wandering around different stores for goods, people started to flock to supermarkets to get everything under one roof.
+Similarly, the consumer doesn’t mind buying the product from an online shop as long as it delivers as per their time and have the product range that they are looking for.

 Marketing Myopia – Conclusion